ebanner/extended_stack_machine/README.md

 Stack Machine, visit Dr. Fossum's man page in the doc/ directory of this project.

-Provided here is a working implemention of the eXtended Stack Machine with a GUI front end built with the Java Swing library to provide students with the ability to step through and examine a running program.
+Provided here is an implemention of the eXtended Stack Machine with a GUI front end built with the Java Swing widget toolkit.
+Such a front end provides students with the ability to step through and examine a running program.

 Running a Program
 =================